zebrunner/reporting/README.md

     `CRYPTO_SALT=` value is by application for encryption of sensitive settings (such as passwords, integration settings, etc) and thus should not be set to default one

 Please note, that we do not provide on-premise production deployment guide for Zafira.
 However, if that is something you might be interested in, go ahead and check out our own [QPS-Infra](https://www.qps-infra.io) at https://www.qps-infra.io.
-Wanna jump straight to testing with Zafira skipping all of the deployment hassle?
+Wanna jump straight to testing with Zafira skipping all of the deployment and maintenance hassle?
 Check out [Zebrunner](https://zebrunner.com), Cloud-native version of Zafira at https://zebrunner.com.

 ## Integration